 Information on LSU Trademarks

 LSU’s Trademark Licensing program began in 1981.
-The three purposes of the program are to protect the University’s indicia, promote the University, and to generate funds which are used for general University endeavors including scholarships, construction projects, Athletic programs and various other needs.
+The three purposes of the program are to protect the University’s indicia, promote the University, and to generate funds which are used for general University endeavors including scholarships, Athletic programs and various other needs.

 What is an LSU Trademark?

 A trademark is any word, name, symbol or device, or any combination thereof, used to identify or distinguish the source of a good from those of others.
 LSU owns and protects multiple trademarks including, without limitation, its name, logos, colors, slogans, mascot and other indicia.